DavidAlexanderMoe/Economic-TSA-ARIMA/README.md

-# Economic-TSA-ARIMA
+# Economic Time Series Analysis using ARIMA
-Economic Time Series Analysis with Statistical methods and ARIMA
+## Click on the .md file for the analysis